bpinnyc/nous-bot/README.md

 Please star [this repo](https://github.com/bpinnyc/nous-bot), follow [my git](https://github.com/bpinnyc) and give me a follow on X if you find this helpful: [bp](https://x.com/bp__).
 I think you should also try out Nous' worldsim models.
 I did [a short thread on how to access them](https://x.com/bp__/status/1916455131278626853).

-This bot is a feature-rich Telegram bot integrating Nous Research's AI models for text generation, image creation, and audio synthesis.
+This bot is a feature-rich Telegram bot integrating Nous Research's AI models for text generation.

 ## 📋 Prerequisites
 - Node.js v16+